nilathj/mosquitto-tls/README.md

 Need to do more reading...
 Pls let me know if you have any pointers.

 ## Create an iBeacon Transmitter with the Raspberry Pi
-You can also create an iBeacon Transmitter with your PI so that owntracks will detect when you come home reliably, rather than relying on GPS.
+You can also create an iBeacon Transmitter with your PI so that owntracks will detect when you come home, reliably, rather than relying on GPS.

 http://www.wadewegner.com/2014/05/create-an-ibeacon-transmitter-with-the-raspberry-pi/